Frequently Asked Questions

 - Replacing the 3A fuse (only necessary if experiencing performance issues)

 - Replacing the nozzle (only necessary if experiencing performance issues)

 - Why choose VAL6?

 VAL6 is the longest running, most reliable fuel fired portable radiant heater on the market.
-It is already #1 in Japan and is quickly proving its quality in the U.S. For dependable, quieter, odorless operation with less than half the fuel consumption, choose VAL6 and start saving money on superior comfort today.
+It is already #1 in Japan and is quickly proving its quality in the U.S. and Canada.
+For dependable, quieter, odorless operation with less than half the fuel consumption, choose VAL6 and start saving money on superior comfort today.